Navigation: Transferring data >

 If you elected to install the DPlot Interface add-in when you installed DPlot, you should see a "DPlot" menu entry in Microsoft Excel 2003 and previous versions:

-In either case, if you do not see something similar to the above then either 1) you did not install the optional Add-In when you installed DPlot, 2) the Add-In actually was installed but a security setting in Excel has hidden it, or 3) a user with an account different than your own (most likely an administrator) installed DPlot for you.
-If you did not install the Add-In you can do so simply by re-installing DPlot to the same folder where it currently exists (the default is c:\Program Files\DPlot), this time making sure to check the "MS Excel Add-In" box.
-You will need to exit DPlot before re-installing.
+If you do not see something similar to the above then either 1) you did not install the optional Add-In when you installed DPlot, 2) the Add-In actually was installed but a security setting in Excel has disabled it, 3) a user with an account different than your own (most likely an administrator) installed DPlot for you, or 4) you're using Excel 2013 or later and another Add-in is preventing the ribbon from being modified.
+Each of these issues is addressed below.

 If you did install the Add-In but do not see a DPlot menu in Excel: